 Federal immigration officials claim he did not have the proper documentation to be admitted into the United States, so he was ultimately transferred to ICE custody on September 19.
 One week later, Abienwi experienced a brain hemorrhage and was transferred to a nearby hospital.
 He died on October 1; hospital staff identified the cause as “brain death secondary to basal ganglia hemorrhage.”

-Abienwi is the 29th person to die in ICE custody during the Trump presidency.
+Abienwi is the 29th person to die in federal immigration custody during the Trump presidency.
 That recent count includes at least seven children and two transgender asylum seekers.
 In total, ICE has acknowledged nearly 200 deaths in its facilities since the agency was founded in 2003.

 Deaths in ICE custody are indicative of a wider problem with how the agency runs its detention facilities.